rbasak101/Microservice/project-MIX/API.md

 The hierarchy denotes how far the IM is from the root.
 We denote level 1, closest to the user input, as IMs that rely only on GPS coordinates.
 Level 2 that rely on the output on level 1, level 3 that rely on the output of level 2, and etc...

 Once we obtain all urls and their corresponding information, we sort the url in ascending hierarchy order.
-This would enable a successful graph construction.
+We then run the the url accordingly line by line and store the output of that link such that the we could match input of a next IM.
+In the process of gathering data, we also create a graph that portrays the depependencies of each IM.